nmeum/creek/README.md

 ### Usage Example

-In order to display the current time in the top-left corner of the status bar invoke creek as follows:
+In order to display the current time in the top-right corner, invoke creek as follows:

     $ ( while date; do sleep 1; done ) | creek